$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip

 In this section we utilize the phase portrait analysis in order to study the entire cosmic evolution and the stability of the scenario.
 As we described above, introducing the parameter $\beta$ in the scale factor results to a symmetry shift in the phase portrait, and the line of symmetry moves from Minkowski origin ($H=0$, $\dot{H}=0$) to de Sitter origin ($H=\beta$, $\dot{H}=0$).
 This non-trivial shift seen in Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport}, allows the phase portrait to cut the $H=0$ line in a non-trivial way twice.
 One of the intersection points is as usual at the bounce point $F$ where $\dot{H}>0$, while the other is at the turnaround point $C$ where $\dot{H}<0$.

 Let us present briefly the key points of the phase portrait of Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport}.
 Point $A$ represents the de Sitter phase, that is the eternal phase of the universe as $t\to \mp \infty$.
 Points $B$, $D$, $K$ and $L$ represent transitions between acceleration and deceleration, which are characterized by $\ddot{a}=0$.
 Points $C$ and $F$ represent the turnaround and bouncing points, which are characterized by $H=0$ with $\dot{H}<0$ and $\dot{H}>0$, respectively.
-Points $E$ and $G$ represent de Sitter phases ($\dot{H}=0$) which are associated with finite-time singularities of Type IV.
+Points $E$ and $G$ represent a particular type of fixed points ($\dot{H}=0$) that can be exceptionally reached in finite time.
 As mentioned above, this configuration allows the universe to cross the phantom divide line smoothly.
 According to the numerical values of the model parameters (\ref{parameters}), we summarize the results in Table \ref{T0}, estimating the representative values of the scale factor, Hubble parameter, and the energy scale $E\sim \sqrt{M_{p}H}$ at each point, mentioning the corresponding cosmological features.

 In the following subsections we discuss the features of each point and its corresponding phase in more details.